Are you looking for fun family activities in Washington state? Look no further!

 - Water fun: summer in WA is awesome if you like water activities.
 Depending on the age of your kids, there are different ones you can safely enjoy with them at the beach and in the water whether it’s on the ocean, a lake, or a river.
 Some favorites are floating on a mat or an inflatable raft, paddling on a board, kayak (I bought THIS one online after seeing it in store for well over double the price!), or canoe, surfing, and water toys to play endless battles in and out the water.

-- Sports equipment: bring your balls, racquets, rollerblades, skate, bike, or whatever you need to play your favorite sports.
+- Sports equipment: Playing sports all year long is one of the things to do in Washington state with kids.
+Bring your balls, racquets, rollerblades, skate, bike, or whatever you need to play your favorite sports.
 Also, stay safe, and don’t forget helmets and pads.

 - Travel and activities bag: depending on the age and personality of your kids, their attention span might be low and without stimuli and a rotation of activities a family day can easily turn from fun to a disaster.
 Besides the obvious things, like sunscreen protection, beach toys, a blanket, a change of clothes, and snacks, I suggest packing other stuff to entertain your kids.
 A few examples are books to read and color, small board games, cards, and educational games like the flower garden building toy and the matching animal puzzle game I reviewed in the past.